isaiahmina/micro1project/README.md

 # micro1project

-The master branch is just here to be here; each of the classes are in their respectively named branch
+This master branch will hold our up-to-date code; each class is in its respective file